Urban-Analytics/INTEGRATE/llm/python/Embeddings/CLIP/WithClustering/ReadMe.md

 Does various tests to check for the presence of structure within the embeddings that would allow them to be meaningfully broken down into sub-clusters

+clustering_functions.py provides various functions used by the main jupyter notebook.

+**Output**: Figures for use in the paper justifying how many clusters to use, a (subjective) answer to use 7 clusters going forward, Figures plotting examples images from each of the 7 clusters (or for different values of k, by adjusting this parameter at the start of the script)

 ----------------

 ### 6-TestModelOverClusters_ControlledForSampleSize.ipynb

 This script evaluates how predictive performance varies with sample size and number of clusters, while controlling for unequal image counts across clusters.

+**Output**: A pickle file contaninig the results from these experiments.
+A figure plotting the results of these experiments (this can be created for various different error metrics by changing this parameter in the script).
 ----------------

 ### 7-FindMedianEmbeddings_ForEachOf7Clusters.ipynb

-This script:
-- Finds the mean/min/max embedding within each cluster, within each LSOA
+This script finds the mean/min/max embedding within each cluster, within each LSOA.

-- Saves a pickle file containing a dataframe containing this information
+**Output**: A pickle file containing a dataframe containing this information
 ----------------

 ### 8-RunModels_ForEachOf7Clusters.ipynb

-This script:
-- Compares model performance:
-    - using data only from one of the clusters, for each of the clusters
+This script compares model performance using data only from one of the clusters, for each of the clusters

+**Output**: A dataframe containing four different error metrics for a model trained and tested using solely images from each of 7 clusters.
+Also the same information plotted in a figure.
 ----------------